Dimax012003/numerical/README.md

-A project in numerical analysis made with
+A project in numerical analysis made with Nikoleta Papoutsi